atxsinn3r/EyeDiff/README.md

               You can also use this tool to add more references and notes.
 * server.rb - The server allows you to look up an image by using the client.rb tool.
 * id_image.rb - This allows you to look up an image from your own local database.
-* generate_diff.rb - This will generate a diff image between two images.
-* resize_image.rb - This allows you to resize an image.
 * view_report.rb - This is the report interface for client.rb